Daniel-KM/Omeka-S-module-Mirador/README.md

 [Mirador] is an open-source, web based, multi-window image viewing platform with the ability to zoom, display, compare and annotate images from around the world.
 It's configurable and fully extensible via plugins.
+The version 2.7 and 3.0 are available.

 It uses the resources of any [IIIF] compliant server.
 The full specification of the "International Image Interoperability Framework" standard is supported